 |

-welcome Joseph Cotgrave (Wirral, 1993) to the gallery for his second
+is excited to welcome Joseph Cotgrave (Wirral, 1993) to the gallery for

-solo exhibition.
-The artist works to destigmatize HIV, raise awareness
+his second solo exhibition.
+The artist works to destigmatize HIV, raise

-workshops; offering something he had wanted when he was diagnosed and
+exhibitions and workshops; offering something he had wanted when he was

-at OUTPUT, Cotgrave is reimagining nights out in Liverpool's gay town
+his show at OUTPUT, Cotgrave is reimagining nights out in Liverpool's

 experienced grief similar to how he felt after his HIV diagnosis, ‘I